KMKfw/kmk_firmware/docs/en/keys.md

 ### Quick and Dirty

 The base key class, of which all keys are derived, accepts custom handlers.
-It's "single use" and should cover most use cases and not recommended for stateful keys.
+It's "single use", should be fine for most use cases, but is not recommended for stateful keys.
-Both `on_press` and `on_release` methods are optional and a custom key is allowed to do absolutely nothing.
+Note: Both `on_press` and `on_release` methods are optional and a custom key is allowed to have none of the two and do absolutely nothing.

 ```python
 from kmk.keys import Key